-Austria has the largest percentage of generated electricity based on hydropower (almost two thirds of total electricity generated).
-The share of hydropower is also relatively high in Croatia, Slovenia, Romania and Serbia (around 30%), and more modest in Germany68 (although the absolute amount of electricity produced from hydropower is high, compared to other countries in the DRB), the Slovak Republic, and the Czech Republic, where hydropower still plays an important role in the electricity system.
+Austria has by far the largest percentage of generated electricity based on hydropower (almost two thirds of total electricity generated).
+The share of hydropower is also relatively high in Croatia, Slovenia, Romania and Serbia (around 30%), and more modest in Germany (although the absolute amount of electricity produced from hydropower is high), the Slovak Republic, and the Czech Republic, where hydropower still plays an important role in the electricity system.
 However, in most Danube countries (with the exception of DE, HU and MD), hydropower currently represents the most important component of total renewable energy production (for more concrete information, see the Assessment Report on Hydropower Generation in the Danube Basin).